Top 12 Tips for Properly Optimizing a Sitefinity eCommerce Site for the Search Engines

 How Clarity Can Help

 The best way to ensure optimal SEO is by using the right eCommerce platform.
 In that regard, you can't beat Clarity eCommerce.
 It includes automated, built-in SEO capabilities that ensure that your eCommerce site is designed with the major search engines and their algorithms in mind.
 Many of the steps highlighted above are facilitated by Clarity.
 Some are automated, including the automatic generation of SEO friendly page titles and URLs.
-Learn more by visiting our website or by contacting Clarity today.
+Learn more by visiting our website or by contacting Clarity's SEO experts today.